eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 :apple:
 You must install a number of software dependencies to create a suitable build environment on your system (the specified versions are minimums):

-- [Xcode 10.3, use >= 11.4.1 to support code signing](https://developer.apple.com/download/more/) (requires an Apple account to log in).
+- [Xcode 12.4 x86, 13.0 aarch64](https://developer.apple.com/download/more/) (requires an Apple account to log in).
 - [macOS OpenJDK 11](https://api.adoptopenjdk.net/v3/binary/latest/11/ga/mac/x64/jdk/openj9/normal/adoptopenjdk), which is used as the boot JDK.

 The following dependencies can be installed by using [Homebrew](https://brew.sh/) (the specified versions are minimums):